codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 to get the log likelihood we just have to take the log of the probability.

-* Because what we'd like is a loss function and a loss function has the semantics that low is good because we're trying to minimize the loss so we actually need to invert this and that's what gives us something called the negative log likelihood negative log likelihood
+* Because what we'd like is a loss function and a loss function has the semantics that low is good because we're trying to minimize the loss so we actually need to invert this and that's what gives us something called the negative log likelihood negative log likelihood.

 The negative log likelihood loss is mostly used in **classification problems**, here Likelihood refers to the chances of some calculated parameters producing some known data.